Marcos-cat/school_projects/English/EssayTemplate.md

 ## Recap All Main Points

 Uiua is able to condense programs down for maximum efficiency by employing a wide variety of glyphs.
 It also enforces Point-free programming and stops you from writing functions that are too tangled and complex, forcing all code to be a simple pipeline, a mere transformation.
-And finally, Uiua's extensive system of Rank-polymorphism takes care of tons of redundant code that would not add any extra information.
+Finally, Uiua's extensive system of Rank-polymorphism takes care of tons of redundant code that would not add any extra information.

 ## Clincher/"Mic Drop"